 Dauphin Island is the perfect Gulf Coast retreat to relax, recharge, and explore.
 We share all the best things to do to help you have a great trip.
 It is one of our favorite places to visit along the Gulf.

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 This allows us to continue publishing free travel and gear guides.
 Please read our full disclosure for more information.

 The island itself has so much to offer, especially if you’re into the outdoors.
-Trails to walk or bike are located all over.
-There are lots of opportunities for bird watching and trying to spot an alligator (that’s right, an alligator!).
-There are also a few green space parks, nature reserves, plus an estuarium and sea lab with public aquariums.
+There are trails to walk or bike all over.
+There are lots of opportunities for bird watching and trying to spot an alligator (that’s right, an alligator)!
+There are also a few green space parks and nature reserves, plus an estuarium and sea lab with public aquariums.